 Designed as an introduction to the basic principles of extemporaneous speaking, this course will familiarize students with workable methods for planning, preparing, and delivering speeches.
 Course work will consist of reading, projects, tests, and a minimum of 3-4 speeches.
 Fall and Spring.

-ENG 232 - Set Construction Practicum
+ENG 232 - Set Construction Practicum (also listed as DRA 232)

 This workshop emphasizes the practical application of those skills necessary to producing a theatrical set from conception to implementation.
 Prerequisite: enrolled in or completed ENG 131.
 Offered on demand.